modula3/cm3/m3-sys/m3cc/gcc/gcc/config/c4x/c4x.md

-;  copied about, then we could store the CC in a pseudo register and ;  use constructs such as (clobber (match_scratch:CC N "&y,X")) to ;  indicate that the 'y' class (ST register) is clobbered for the ;  first combination of operands, but not with the second.
+;  copied about, then we could store the CC in a pseudo register and ;  use constructs such as (clobber (match_scratch:CC N "&y,X")) to ;  indicate that the 'y' class (ST register) is clobbered for the ;  first combination of operands but not with the second.
 ;  I tried this approach for a while but reload got unhappy since I ;  didn't allow it to move the CC around.

 ;  Note that fundamental operations, such as moves, must not clobber the ;  CC.
-Thus movqi choses a move instruction that doesn't clobber the CC.
+Thus movqi chooses a move instruction that doesn't clobber the CC.
 ;  If GCC wants to combine a move with a compare, it is smart enough to ;  chose the move instruction that sets the CC.